MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-step4-review-destinations.md

 ## Upload destinations using a CSV file

 If you have many destinations to edit, you can choose to upload a bulk destinations CSV file.
 Download the *MigrationDestinations.csv* file template to your computer and enter your destinations.
-The template lists all migration tasks that have never been run, and you can add to or modify the last column “Destination path”.
+The template lists all migration tasks that have never been run, and you can add to or modify the “destination path” column.
 Then save your file as a .csv file using any name you wish.

 ![upload destinations for Google accounts bulk](media/mm-google-bulk-upload-destination-panel.png)